rqelibari/pygonal/doc/source/transforms.rst

 ``column_vectors`` -- A 3-tuple containing the 2D column vectors from
 the transformation vector.
 Since the bottom row of every affine transform is fixed, the column vectors contain only the top 2 rows.
 The vectors define the X-axis, Y-axis, and origin respectively of the transform's coordinate system.

 Other Operations
 ~~~~~~~~~~~~~~~~

-As you might expect, :class:`~planar.Affine` instances support equality
+As you might expect, :class:`~pygonal.Affine` instances support equality
 comparisons.
 These simply compare the transformation matrix values directly.
 Affine transforms also support an :meth:`Affine.almost_equals` method for
 approximate comparison, which is useful to compensate for floating point